 Jason is a very new hero, but even in the original comics, it was very quickly acknowledged that he was far too powerful to not be an active member of the superheroic community.
 We've largely done the same, showing Jason quickly being taken in by the Outsiders

-Also, it probably SHOULDN'T matter,. but the fact that Jason is black really is important.
-It's the roll of classic DC character being taken over by a person of color, and so it really should be understood that Jason is ALWAYS the guy driving the Matrix, and that Ronnie is just advising.
+Also, the fact that Jason is black is a big deal than it might seem at first.
+It's a classic DC character being taken over by a person of color, and finding a feasible way to do that is a GOOD thing.
+Because of that, it really should be understood that Jason is ALWAYS the guy driving the Matrix.
+We want to encourage this sort of thing.
 Trying to suggest that they are BOTH Firestorm undermines this cool moment of representation.

 But of course, those same things can be said about some of the most important characters in DC.
 In many ways, Jason has even more interesting challenges.
-Fhe Firestorm Matrix is unstable. it shifts and alters under him, forcing him to learn about it on the fly... and there is no longer a master atomic physicist built into this character but a college kid learning about chemistry.
-We get to watch this young kid struggle to unclock the secrets of a miracle of science, all while weilding it to protect the planet.
+The Firestorm Matrix is unstable.
+It shifts and alters under him, forcing him to learn about it on the fly... and there is no longer a master atomic physicist built into this character but a college kid learning about chemistry.
+We get to watch this young kid struggle to unlock the secrets of a miracle of science, all while wielding it to protect the planet.